-The school or program engages community stakeholders, alumni, employers, and other relevant community partners.
-Stakeholders may include professionals in sectors other than health (e.g., attorneys, architects, parks and recreation personnel).
+The school or program engages community stakeholdersmembers, alumni, employers, and other relevant community partners.
+StakeholdersPartners may include professionals in sectors other than health (e.g., attorneys, architects, parks and recreation personnel).
+Partners should align with university and school or program missions and relate to the types of degrees offered and to relevant student and community demographics.

-Specifically, the school or program ensures that stakeholders provide regular feedback on its student outcomes, curriculum, and overall planning processes, including the self-study process.
+Specifically, the school or program ensures that stakeholderspartners provide regular feedback on its student outcomes, curriculum, and overall planning processes, including the self-study process.
+They may also provide regular feedback about efforts to prepare students to work with diverse populations and communities.